njohner/ost_pymodules/README.md

 on structures and dynamics of proteins and lipids in OpenStructure.
 These modules should be used with the latest stable release of OpenStructure (http://www.openstructure.org).

 The main functionalities are presented below, but the complete documentation is included in docstrings in each module and function.
-It can be assembled into html files using sphinx, and can be found in the *doc* folder.
-To build the documentation, simply go to the *doc* folder and simply:
+It can be found online at http://njohner.github.io/ost_pymodules/ or it can be assembled into html files using sphinx from the source files.
+To build the documentation, simply go to the *doc* folder and :

 ```shell
 make html